Pulau Redang Marine Park, Malaysia

 Trials and tribulations:

 My expectations of Redang were high.
-Perhaps it was the marketing hype; or the fact that it had been on my ‘to do list’ since 1997; or the fact that I had already had four abortive attempts to come here this year.
+Perhaps it was the marketing hype; or the fact that it had been on my ‘to do list’ since 1997; or the fact that I had already had four abortive attempts to come this year.
 I don’t know.

 3 Day/ 2 Night packages are the main way of seeing Redang.
-My investigations had shown that it was the same price for a 3D/2N package as it was for a single night!
+My investigations had shown it was the same price for a 3D/2N package as for a single night!
 So 3D/2N it was.
 This “three day” package arrives on the island about lunchtime on the first day and leaves at 7am on the third day.
 So your three days is really just a day and a half.
 Which doesn’t leave much time for the bad-weather to blow-over.

 - - – - -